AZentertain: Arizona Gold Rush

 1700s: The Escalante Mine is the Iron Door Mine

 The legend of the Lost Escalante Mine, also known as the Iron Door Mine, has survived for hundreds of years.
-Read more about the Lost Escalante mine
+Read more about the Lost Escalante mine.

 1880s: Rediscovering the lost mine

-After more than one undred years, the mine became lost in memory, except for a few remembrances and newspaper articles to keep the legend alive.
+After more than one hundred years, the mine became lost in memory, except for a few remembrances and newspaper articles to keep the legend alive.
 Read about the rediscovery of gold bearing quartz in the Catalinas that re-energized the hunt for the Lost Mine during the 1880's.

 "Treasures of the Santa Catalina Mountains" is

-NOW availablein print and Kindle on Amazon.com
+available in print and Kindle on Amazon.com

-This web site information is from the book "Treasures of the Santa Catalina Mountains."
+Content on this web site about the Iron Door Mine is from the book "Treasures of the Santa Catalina Mountains."

-Read select sections and download a FREE PDF sample from the new book Treasures of the Santa Catalinas: Unraveling the History and Legends of the Iron Door Mine, Lost City and Lost Mission by Robert E. Zucker.
+Read select sections and download a FREE PDF sample from the new book "Treasures of the Santa Catalinas: Unraveling the History and Legends of the Iron Door Mine, Lost City and Lost Mission," by Robert E. Zucker.

-A new book, called "Tucson Gold Rush 1880," will be published soon to cover the possible story behind the Iron Door Mine discovery in 1880 by two prospectors and the activity of Tucson businessmen's mining interests.
+A new book, called "Tucson Gold Rush 1880," will be published soon to cover the possible story behind the Iron Door Mine discovery in 1880 by two prospectors and the activity of Tucson businessmen mining interests.

 Author Available to Share Legends and History

 Robert Zucker, author of "Treasures of the Santa Catalina Mountains," is available to speak to your group or organization about the history and legends of the Catalina Mountains, including a presentation on the famous Iron Door Mine legend of the Catalinas.
-To arrange a presentation book talk, call 520-623-3733 or email [email protected]
+To arrange a presentation book talk, call 520-623-3733 or email publisher@emol.org

 Arizona Gold Rush Index